-The Single Audit Act and OMB Circular A-133 establish criteria to be used for defining major programs.
-Major programs for MTI are those programs selected for testing using a risk assessment model, as well as certain minimum expenditure requirements, as outlined in OMB Circular A-133.
+The Uniform Guidance establishes criteria to be used for defining major programs.
+Major programs for MTI are those programs selected for testing using a risk assessment model, as well as certain minimum expenditure requirements, as outlined in the Uniform Guidance.
 Programs with similar requirements may be grouped into a cluster for testing purposes.